ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 All adapters that are still in the installation or in the waiting loop do not have an icon in the instances yet.
 Please do not restart ioBroker, at most occasionally update the view with F5 until all instances have an icon.

-Depending on the size of the installation and speed of your computer and the internet connection, this can easily take 2-3 hours.
+Depending on the size of the installation and speed of your computer and the Internet connection, this can easily take 2-3 hours.

 Congratulations, now the newly installed system is done with all settings, scripts, visualizations, etc.